NWSL: UNC's Fox is top pick, Trinity Rodman No. 2

-Racing Louisville selected University of North Carolina defender Emily Fox went No. 1 in Wednesday's NWSL Draft, while the Washington Spirit selected Trinity Rodman with its second pick.
+Racing Louisville selected University of North Carolina defender Emily Fox at No. 1 in Wednesday's NWSL draft, while the Washington Spirit selected Trinity Rodman with the second pick.

 U.S. U20 forward Rodman is the daughter of former NBA star Dennis Rodman.